ℹ️ This article is authentic, fully organic, handcrafted by a human mind. No AI was harmed or used in generating the ideas for content and title.

 What is Ky.js?

-• Lightweight: Only 4KB minzipped (compared to Axios’s 14KB)
+• Lightweight: 4KB vs Axios’s 14KB

-• Zero dependencies: Built directly on the Fetch API
+• Zero dependencies: Pure Fetch API

-• Modern: Supports latest browsers, Node.js 18+, Bun, and Deno
+• Modern: Supports latest browsers, Node.js 18+

-• TypeScript ready: Built-in TypeScript support
+• TypeScript ready: Built-in support

 Installation

-npm i ky
+bun i ky

 1. Simple Requests